 Heat 1 tbsp of vegetable oil in a large saucepan over medium-low heat until shimmering.
 Add onions and cook until translucent but not browned, about 5 minutes.
 Add the tomato paste and stir until well-combined and fragrant, about 1 minute.

-Add eggplant and about ½ tsp of salt to encourage moisture release.
-Stir to combine and cover, cooking for about 5 minutes, or until the eggplants release a fair amount of moisture and decrease in size.
+Add the eggplant and about ½ tsp of salt to encourage moisture release.
+Stir to combine and cover, cooking for 5-10 minutes, or until the eggplants release a fair amount of moisture and decrease in size.

-Add peppers, chilli and tomato, stir to combine, cover and simmer, adding a bit of water if necessary to thin out the stew.
-Cook for about 10-20 minutes until eggplants are completely cooked through and the mixture is homogenous and flavourful.
+Add the peppers, chilli and tomato, stir to combine, cover and simmer, adding a bit of water if necessary to thin out the stew.
+Cook for about 10-20 minutes until eggplants are completely cooked through and the mixture is homogeneous and flavourful.

-Add garlic and half of the cilantro, stir to combine and cook for about 2-3 more minutes.
-Turn off heat and add remaining cilantro.
+Add the garlic and half of the cilantro, stir to combine and cook for about 2-3 more minutes.
+Turn off the heat and add the remaining cilantro.

-Allow to cool slightly before transferring to an airtight container and refrigerating for a few hours, preferably overnight.
+Allow to cool slightly before transferring to an airtight container and refrigerating for at least 4 hours, preferably overnight.
 Serve cold.